AlyceOsbourne/FlaskSessionDataModel/readme.md

 ### EncryptedSessionData Class

 Extending the capabilities of `SessionData`, the `EncryptedSessionData` subclass overrides the encode and decode methods to encrypt and decrypt session data.
-The secret key is used as the encryption key, and as such, the secret key should be 32 base64-encodable bytes.
-If you are unsure, you can pad the bytes with `=` until the length is 32.
+The secret key is used as the encryption key.
+This is useful for when you want to store sensitive data in the session, I do recommend in the cases where you wish to store sensitive data, make use of server side sessions.

 ### init_app Function